Snowblind Studios: Game engine

 Snowblind Studios then released Champions: Return to Arms, which refined the online multiplayer and changed the linear portion of the games released for the engine and allowed characters to change the ending.
-Around this time, Snowblind began to license the engine out to indie developers; however, of these developers, only one could make a game.
+Around this time, Snowblind began to license the engine out to indie developers, but only one could make a game.
 The game was met with a lawsuit by Titus Software, the owners of Interplay, and Acclaim Entertainment but in the end, it was ultimately released as Combat Elite: WWII Paratroopers.

 Snowblind then created Justice League Heroes with the same engine in 2006.
 The game was released around the time the next gen of video game consoles was out, but due to it being created for the previous gen, it was released for Xbox and PlayStation 2.
 A portable version of the engine was used for the PlayStation Portable.
 The Game Boy Advance version, which was released as Justice League Heroes: The Flash, used its own engine, and the Nintendo DS version did the same thing.
 To fit the superhero theme of the game, Snowblind Studios put most of their effort into the length of the game, thereby taking out many features of the engine.